VaibhavKalyan/BCS-SecretaryTasks/README.md

 VAIBHAV KALYAN(241125)

-2) Design Task
+2) Design Task( Made Using Canva)
-   Containing Poster on the topic-"Anchoring Bias"
+Containing Poster on the topic-"Anchoring Bias" Anchoring bias is a sneaky little cognitive glitch where your brain clings to the first piece of information it gets—the “anchor”—and then uses it as a reference point for all future judgments, even when it’s completely irrelevant.